dpi/config_ignore/README.txt

 REQUIREMENTS
 ------------
-You will need the `config` module, from D8 Core, to be enabled.
+You will need the `config_filter` module to be enabled.

 INSTALLATION
 ------------